Twarner491/TeddyWarner.org/docs/writings/on-becoming-a-godfather.md

 ---
 title: On Becoming a Godfather
-description: This confers great benefits like, being able to speak in a rapsy voice.
+description: This confers great benefits like, being able to speak in a raspy voice.
 hide:
   - navigation
   - tags